Ag6793/Portfolio-2023/README.md

 ## Future Development
 * To have a text block on Contact page to enable the user to fill out the required fields to send me a message/email
-* To have each project block link to the Github repo or to the deployed url
-* Add resume to resume page
+* To add SQL and other backend projects to portfolio page

 ## Credits
 - [ALEXANDRIA GUERRERO](https://github.com/Ag6793)